jetpack-cognition-lab/flatcat-app/README.md

+# flatcat-app

+This project consists of two components, a python library to manage the flatcat software installation and a react frontent to control your flatcat via a graphical user interface (GUI).

-# Getting Started with Create React App
+# Getting Started with Create React App (default React README)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).